A Faster Algorithm for Cuckoo Insertion and Bipartite Matching in Large Graphs: Local Search Insertion and its Analysis

 \subsection{Bounding the Distances}

 To compute the desired sum, i.e., $\sum_{v_i\in V}d(v,F)$, we study the structure of the allocation graph.
-The following lemma states that, with probability $1-o(1)$, a fraction of the vertices in the allocation graph are at a constant distance to the set of free vertices, $F$.
+We use the following lemma from \cite{art:fps10} (see Corollary 2.3 in \cite{art:fps10}) which states that, with probability $1-o(1)$, a fraction of the vertices in the allocation graph are at a constant distance to the set of free vertices, $F$.
 This would imply that the contribution for the above sum made by these vertices is $O(n)$.

 \begin{lemma} For any fixed $\varepsilon>0$, let $m=(1-\varepsilon) c_k^* n$ items are assigned to $n$ locations using $k$ random choices for each locations.
 Then the corresponding allocation graph $G=(V,E)$ satisfies the following with probability $1-O(1/n)$: for every $\alpha >0$ there exist $C=C(\alpha, \varepsilon) >0$ and a set $S \subseteq V$ of size at least $(1-\alpha)n$ such that every vertex $v\in S$ satisfies $d(v,F)\le C$. \end{lemma}